namandhakad712/Felearn/STORY_DELETION_FLOW.md

 ## ⚠️ **IMPORTANT: What Does NOT Get Deleted**

 ### **🖼️ IMAGE FILES**
-- **Image files stored in Appwrite Storage are NOT automatically deleted**
+- **✅ Image files are NOW automatically deleted from Appwrite Storage**
-- Only the **references/URLs** in the story document are deleted
+- Both the **references/URLs** and **physical files** are deleted
-- Physical image files remain in storage buckets
+- No orphaned files remain in storage buckets
-- This could lead to **orphaned files** over time
+- Complete cleanup of all story-related data

 ### **📊 RELATED DATA**
 - **User account data** - remains intact